| Chuck Jones |

 - The Phantom Tollbooth (feature film, 1970)

-Chuck Jones: Memories of Childhood Directed by Peggy Stern 2008 debuts at the Santa Fe Film Festival December 2008.
+Chuck Jones: Memories of Childhood Directed by Peggy Stern 2008 debuted at the Santa Fe Film Festival December 2008.

 In one of his last filmed interviews, famed animator Chuck Jones (1912-2002) speaks candidly about his hardscrabble life in 1920s Los Angeles, recalling notable events and personalities that shaped his creative spirit.
 This documentary incorporates new animated segments, vintage family photographs and clips from classic cartoons, to reveal Chuck Jones in a new light, as it explores the roots of adult inspiration and creativity in childhood experiences.